Your Product Analysis:

 Carbaryl 4L Insecticide (Sevin)

-Carbaryl 4L Insecticide is an insecticide ideally designed for controlling pests around agricultural sites.
-Safe to apply to plants and crops to keep insects off of them.
+Carbaryl 4L Insecticide is ideally designed for controlling pests around agricultural sites.
+It is safe to apply to plants and crops to keep insects off them.

 Only %1 left